 When Grocks attack, everything becomes a thrilling yet frustrating rush – if you haven’t secured enough support to aid your attempts, then it’ll prove a ridiculous struggle to successfully fend everything away.
 Dillon can enter small skirmishes with each foe, rolling to attack and grinding for more damage although the game isn’t designed in a way that you can do it all alone.

 The Last Ranger’s new addition to ease such challenge is the opportunity to hire rangers – Gallo, Boone and Nomad – who can help find resources and join you in contending with an increasingly sizeable Grock presence.
 Players can provide simple commands for this, selecting the resource or them to scout for or positioning them to defend a certain area of the map.

 Dividing your attention between each alternates the gameplay scenario nicely, although overall there just isn’t enough to differentiate The Last Ranger from its predecessor.
-An entirely touch-geared control scheme will aggravate those more fond of button-based alternatives, whilst the repetitive three-day cycle for each will certainly prove tiresome to most.
+An entirely touch-geared control scheme will aggravate those fonder of button-based alternatives, whilst the repetitive three-day cycle for each will certainly prove tiresome to most.

-Those that enjoyed Dillon’s Rolling Western will be glad to extend that experience here, though Nintendo will need to give developer Vanpool a kick to correct the game’s faults if a third instalment is on the cards.
+Those that enjoyed Dillon’s Rolling Western will be glad to extend that experience here, though Nintendo will need to give developer Vanpool a kick to correct the faults in Dillon’s Rolling Western: The Last Ranger if a third instalment is on the cards.